xaukael/inline-chats/README.md

 # inline-chats
-converts [[!text]] in documents to clickable links that process text in chat.
+This module wraps TextEditor.enrichHTML to convert [[!text]] in document contents to clickable links that process text in chat.